Thriving environment

 We participate in Ofwat’s innovation fund project on Water Literacy with Waterwise and Northumbrian Water.
 This project has been given approval to form a national water literacy programme, similar to the carbon literacy curriculum.
 The Water Literacy project seeks to raise awareness of the value of water and connect society’s water use to the environment and its role in reducing the impacts of climate change.
 It provides citizens with greater awareness and understanding of the systems involved and techniques to empower positive behaviour changes at home, in the workplace or in communities.

-We have actively promoted AquaSmart at three of our community events this year so far, providing AquaSmart activity sheets to children about how to use water wisely, giving out free devices and directing parents and children to the AquaSmart website.
-We have also referenced AquaSmart at several other community events and meetings.
+We have actively promoted AquaSmart at many of our community events this year, providing AquaSmart activity sheets to children about how to use water wisely, giving out free devices and directing parents and children to the AquaSmart website.

 AquaSmart is available online here.